 Patentable materials may include:

 Copyright VS Trademark: Why Should You Understand These Laws?

-It is obvious that copyright acts are made for your own protection.
-For many businesses, intellectual works are dearly valuable since the company’s main income is dependent on them.
-Therefore, understanding the benefits of copyright registrations can make them feel secure and stable knowing that they can sue whoever violates their copyrighted material.
+Therefore, understanding the benefits of copyright registrations can make them feel secure and stable, knowing they can sue whoever violates their copyrighted material.

 Let us sum up the main points you need to remember: